unoplatform/Uno.Wasm.Bootstrap/Readme.md

 	- `cd emscripten/1.38.13; patch -N -p1 < fix-emscripten-7399.diff`

 ## Features
+### WebAssembly Dynamic Linking support
+Preliminary support for [Emscripten's dynamic linking](https://github.com/emscripten-core/emscripten/wiki/Linking) is included in the bootstrapper.

+For now, any `.wasm` file placed as content in the built project will be dynamically linked to the currently running application, allowing for p/invoke to be functional when resolving methods from the loaded module.

 ### Support for IIS / Azure Webapp GZip/Brotli pre-compression
 The IIS compression support has too many knobs for the size of generated WebAssembly files, which makes the serving of static files inefficient.